Porsche takes on Audi at Le Mans, intensifying VW sibling rivalry

-BERLIN, June 13 Porsche will return to the Le Mans sports car race for the first time in 16 years on Saturday, intensifying its rivalry with Volkswagen stablemate Audi and putting the parent company's fondness for internal competition to the test.
+BERLIN Porsche will return to the Le Mans sports car race for the first time in 16 years on Saturday, intensifying its rivalry with Volkswagen (VOWG_p.DE) stablemate Audi and putting the parent company's fondness for internal competition to the test.

 Volkswagen (VW), Europe's biggest carmaker with vehicles ranging from trucks and cheap Skodas to high-end sports cars, is widely viewed by industry analysts as the model for how to manage a variety of brands within a single group.